getsentry/opentelemetry-demo/deploy/README.md

 This folder contains additional configuration for deploying the OpenTelemetry Shop Demo on Sentry's infrastructure.
 We're using [the official OpenTelemetry Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo) to deploy the demo on our Kubernetes cluster.

-The demo is deployed here: https://otel-demo.testa.getsentry.net/ (internal-only access at the moment).
+The demo is available here: https://otel-demo.testa.getsentry.net/ (internal-only access at the moment).

 A list of all resources available as part of the demo: